infotiv-research/infotiv-research.github.io/_posts/2026-01-09-Publications.markdown

 ## Vision-Based Multi-Camera Robotics Simulation
 ### The SIMLAN Open-Source Framework for Industrial Environments

 We present SIMLAN, an open-source [SIMLAN](https://github.com/infotiv-research/SIMLAN) simulation environment designed for rapid prototyping and testing of multi-camera robotic algorithms.
-Inspired by Volvo Group's Generic Photo-based Sensor System (GPSS) the SIMLAN project models ceiling-mounted camera networks and factory layouts to enable global, vision-based monitoring, localization, and navigation.
+Inspired by Volvo Group's Generic Photo-based Sensor System (GPSS), the SIMLAN project models ceiling-mounted camera networks and factory layouts to enable global, vision-based monitoring, localization, and navigation.
 The system includes utilities for deep-learning-based visual human pose capture and replay, bird's-eye image stitching, geofencing, ArUco-based localization and navigation, all packaged in reproducible Docker containers.
 SIMLAN reduces the barriers to prototyping and research on the monitoring, verification, and validation of vision-based robotics systems.